natemcmaster/blog/_posts/dev/2017-11-13-dotnet-watch-and-docker.md

 ---
 layout: post
 title: Docker + dotnet-watch
-subtitle: How to setup your ASP.NET Core project to build in a Docker container using dotnet-watch to auto-restart the server
+subtitle: How to setup your ASP.NET Core project with Docker and dotnet-watch, without making it impossible to use VS Code or Visual Studio
 tags:
   - aspnetcore
   - dotnetcore